jonaidshianifar/LeetCode/README.md

 ## How to Navigate

-To access a specific problem solution, simply locate the code file with the corresponding problem code and name.
+To access a specific problem solution, simply locate the Jupyter Notebook file with the corresponding problem code and name.
 The repository is organized with the following naming convention:

-`[Problem Code] - [Problem Name].py`
+`[Problem Code] - [Problem Name].ipynb`

 ## Contributing